vemareddykalvapalli/DevOps/README.md

 Step 1: Verifying Java Installation
 To verify Java installation, open the console and execute the following java command.

-OS	Task	Command
-Windows	Open command console	\>java –version
-Linux	Open command terminal	$java –version
-If Java has been installed properly on your system, then you should get one of the following outputs, depending on the platform you are working on.

 OS	Output
 Windows
 Java version "1.7.0_60"